-Moshe Gavrielov - President & Chief Executive Officer Xilinx, Inc.
+Moshe Gavrielov - President and Chief Executive Officer

 Moshe Gavrielov serves as president and CEO of Xilinx.
 He is responsible for formulating the company's overall strategy, vision and focus necessary for Xilinx to continue its pace of rapid growth and expansion.

-Gavrielov brings 30 years of executive management and engineering experience with semiconductor and software companies to his position at the helm of Xilinx.
-Before joining Xilinx in January 2008, he served as executive vice president and general manager of the fast-growing verification division at Cadence Design Systems.
+Gavrielov brings over 35 years of executive management and engineering experience with semiconductor and software companies to his position at the helm of Xilinx.
+Prior to joining Xilinx in January 2008, he served as executive vice president and general manager of the fast-growing verification division at Cadence Design Systems.
 Before that, Gavrielov spent seven years as CEO of Verisity, Ltd., where he grew the company from a $4M start-up, taking it through its initial public offering (IPO) in 2001, to a $70M per year publicly-traded company, ultimately acquired by electronic design automation leader Cadence in 2005.

 Previously, Gavrielov spent nearly ten years at LSI Logic Corp., where he served in a variety of executive management positions, including executive vice president for the $1.3B products group, senior vice president of international markets, general manager for Europe, and general manager of the ASIC division.
 Gavrielov began his career in engineering and engineering management at National Semiconductor and Digital Equipment.